mitoc/website/_pages/activities/skiing.md

 - Sunday River, ME
 - Loon, NH.

-To benefit from the discount, please **[fill this form](https://forms.gle/BqzThyKnPgnzt14g6)**.
+To benefit from the discount, please **[fill out this form](https://forms.office.com/r/CzeZUxFhFe)**.
 We ask for some info (class schedule, birthday) to help us and Ikon verify student status.
 Once you're validated as a MITOC student member you'll receive a single-use code.